-It won’t be like a switch is turned on and we can suddenly go anywhere we want again!
+It isn’t like a switch is turned on and we can suddenly go anywhere we want again!
 Countries may not want us straightaway and will open themselves to tourists at different times.
 Even if they are open to visitors, there may well be restrictions in place.

 For instance, visitors from countries which have had a high number of cases of COVID-19 may be banned initially; this would include the UK and USA.
 It's also been suggested that countries may insist on testing passengers on arrival or you may need an "immunity passport" or other type of certificate stating you are free of the virus.

 Other destinations are desperate to get tourism back.
 The island of Sicily has announced that it will pay towards your flights and hotel if you visit this year once restrictions are lifted, although this may not to be until the autumn.
 Cyprus is hoping to open to visitors as early as June, as is Italy.
-Greece has stated that it will reopen on 15 June, with incoming flights allowed from 1 July.
 To see updates on which countries are open see our daily updates.